Kwpolska/chriswarrick.com/posts/2018/09/04/python-virtual-environments.rst

 * activation (run ``source env/bin/activate`` on \*nix;
   ``env\Scripts\activate`` on Windows) — it simplifies work and requires less typing, although it can sometimes fail to work properly.
+(After installing scripts, ``hash -r`` may be necessary on \*nix to use them.)
 * executing ``env/bin/python`` (``env\Scripts\python``) and other scripts directly, as
   activation only changes ``$PATH`` and some helper variables — those variables are not mandatory for operation, running the correct ``python`` is, and that